krevanth/ZAP/README.md

 ### 1.4.
 Implementation Options

-ZAP implements the integer instruction set specified in \[1].
+ZAP implements the integer instruction set specified in the v5TE specification.
 T refers to the 16-bit instruction set and E refers to the enhanced DSP extensions.
-ZAP does not implement the optional floating point extension specified in Part C of \[1].
+ZAP does not implement the optional floating point extension specified in Part C of v5TE specification.

 #### 1.4.1.
 Big and Little Endian